surveyjs/survey-library/docs/design-survey-conditional-logic.md

 Functions allow you to perform additional calculations within an expression.
 One expression can contain multiple function calls.

 Functions can accept arguments.
-For example, the following expression shows the built-in `age` and `iif` functions. `age` accepts the value of a `birthdate` question. `iif` accepts three arguments: a condition, a value to return when the condition is truthy, and a value to return when the condition is falsy.
+For example, the following expression shows built-in `age` and `iif` functions. `age` accepts the value of a `birthdate` question. `iif` accepts three arguments: a condition, a value to return when the condition is truthy, and a value to return when the condition is falsy.

 ```js
 "expression": "iif(age({birthdate}) >= 21, 'Yes', 'No')"